TommiNICE/TommiNICE/README.md

 # Hello, I'm Tommi 👋

-Welcome to my GitHub profile!
-I'm passionate about web development.
-My goal is to become proficient in coding Web Applications so I can make a living out of it.
+## Welcome to my GitHub profile!
+I am passionate about web development and constantly striving to enhance my skills in building Web Applications.
+My goal is to turn this passion into a professional career.
+From September 16th, 2024, to March 2nd, 2025, I will be attending an online Coding Bootcamp sponsored by TechLabs.
+I'm thrilled to have been accepted, and this program, alongside my work, will be my top priority.
+I'm excited to grow through this opportunity and apply what I learn to create innovative web solutions.

 Here's a little more about me:
 ## 🚀 About Me

 - 🔭 I’m currently working on:
-    a Weather Dashboard App using the MERN stack.
+    from December this year I will work and collaborate with others on a project.
+That's part of the coding bootcamp
-- 🌱 I’m currently learning: React, Express, Tailwind and JavaScript
+- 🌱 I’m currently learning: JavaScript, React, Tailwind Express.js, Node.js
 - 👯 I’m looking to collaborate on: open to almost everything, as long as it foster sustainability.
 - 💬 Ask me about: I am not expert, but I can help you with HTML, CSS, JavaScript and a little bit about the libraries and frameworks I am currently learning.